Skip to main content

 © Riku Lumiaro

 You are warmly welcome to celebrate the first fifteen years of research on the biodiversity hypothesis!
 We will host a nature and health seminar at Oodi in central Helsinki and online on 12 May 2026 from 9:00 to 16:00.
-At this stage, we kindly ask you to save the date.
-Detailed programme and registration information will be published later.
+Please register by 5 May 2026.

 The biodiversity hypothesis proposes that diverse natural environments and rich microbial exposure strengthen the human immune system and thereby protect against disease.
 The scientific formulation of the hypothesis was first presented in 2011, and it has since broadened and complemented the earlier hygiene hypothesis, which suggested that the rise in allergies could be explained mainly by increased hygiene.